gustavojavier66/Data_Cleaning_Course_Project/README.md

 -----------------------------------------------------------------------------------------------------------------

 1. Download the run_analysis.R into the directory that is your current working directory for RStudio.
-2. Run the Source function using the run_analysis.R file as the paramater  Source(run_analysis.R) dirctories and tinydata.csv will be created.
+2. Run the Source function using the run_analysis.R file as the paramater  Source(run_analysis.R) dirctories and tiny.csv will be created.